JS Kabylie: The era of the « JUMBO JET » or the era of Benkaci, Khalef and Zywotko (1977–1990)

-During the 1977–78 season, the team changed its name once again, this time to be called the Jeunesse Électronique de Tizi-Ouzou.
+During the 1977–78 season, the Kabyle club changed its name once again, this time to be called Jeunesse Électronique de Tizi-Ouzou.
 This season ends in 2nd place in the championship and marks the debut of the Mahieddine Khalef - Stefan Zywotko tandem.
 Following its championship title in the 1976–77 season, the JET played for the first time in an African club cup.
 She will lose in the quarter-finals of the African Cup of Champions Clubs against the Congolese club AS Vita Club.